Everything you need to know about Shelby Farms Park -

 Dogs are not allowed in the Woodland Discovery Playground.

 Where can I find something I lost?

 The Conservancy is not responsible for lost or found items found at Shelby Farms Park or on Shelby Farms Greenline.
 Found items are sometimes turned in to the Visitor Center, and we are eager to reunite items with their owners when possible.
-To check for a found item or report a lost one, call 901-222-PARK or visit Shelby Farms Park Temporary Visitor Center across from the Playground.
+To check for a found item or report a lost one, call 901-222-PARK or visit the First Tennessee Foundation Visitor Center.